ignatandrei/RSCG_Examples/README.md

-# RSCG - 187 Examples of Roslyn Source Code Generators  / 14 created by Microsoft /
+# RSCG - 188 Examples of Roslyn Source Code Generators  / 14 created by Microsoft /

-## Latest Update : 2025-02-19 => 19 February 2025
+## Latest Update : 2025-03-23 => 23 March 2025

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***